System functions v5.6

 For eager all-node replication, peer nodes yield this result for transactions that aren't yet committed or aborted.
 Even transactions not yet replicated (or not even started on the origin node) might yield an in progress result on a peer PGD node in this case.
 However, the client must not query the transaction status prior to attempting to commit on the origin.

-• 'unknown'::TEXT The transaction specified is unknown, because either it's in the future, not replicated to that specific node yet, or too far in the past.
+• 'unknown'::TEXT The transaction specified is unknown because it's either in the future, not replicated to that specific node yet, or too far in the past.
 The status of such a transaction isn't yet or is no longer known.
 This return value is a sign of improper use by the client.

 The client must be prepared to retry the function call on error.